The Magic Key (song)

-"The Magic Key" is a 2003 hip-hop/electronic song recorded by French animated feature One-T + Cool-T. It was the third single from the album The One-T ODC and was released in April 2003.
-The song samples 'Má Hra' (1971 album 'Nová Syntéza') by Blue Effect, a Czechoslovakian progressive rock band.
+"The Magic Key" is a 2003 hip-hop/electronic song recorded by French virtual band One-T + Cool-T. It was the third single from the album The One-T ODC and was released in April 2003.
+The song samples "Má Hra" (1971 album Nová Syntéza) by Blue Effect, a Czechoslovak progressive rock band.

 It was the third most played songs on European radio and television during the third quarter of 2003 and performed one of the longest-running singles in the 2003 French SNEP Singles Charts (41 weeks), peaking at #9.
 The song was also a top five hit in Denmark, Poland, Germany and Austria, and a top ten hit in Belgium (Wallonia) and Switzerland.
 To date, it remains One-T's most successful single.

+The singer behind Cool-T (rap) is Christine Asamoah.

+Music video

 An animated music video was also released, featuring the characters on the single cover.

-The singer behind Cool-T (rap) is Christine Asamoah.
-The vocals for the chorus were provided by Virginie Tesnière.
+Other versions

 In 2015, a French version titled "DJ" featuring the chorus and samples of the song has been released by the French singer Dieselle.

+In 2022, a musical based on the story of the song and music video premiered at the Kammertheater in Stuttgart.